Grunet/awesome-inclusive-user-research/CONTRIBUTING.md

-The primary focus is on user research for disabled people, but inclusive research resources more broadly is of course welcome.
+The primary focus is on user research for disabled people, but inclusive research resources more broadly are of course welcome.

+Note that the focus is on research specifically, not design.

-You can either let me know of the resource in some channel (e.g. Slack, Twitter, Reddit) or create a PR to add it in yourself
+You can either let me know of the resource in some channel (e.g. Slack, Twitter, Reddit) or create a PR to add it in yourself.